 We give more and more of our time and attention to social networks that claim to be collections of friends and family, but are in reality cleverly-designed traps that hijack our neurophysiological hardwiring to keep us from ever looking away.
 Social networks are free to use because we are not the customers, we’re the product.
-They hold us captive to expertly-engineered and precision-targeted advertising campaigns that whisper straight to our subconscious how much we need the next item from the endless parade of spectacles and products to be happy and fulfilled.
+They hold us captive to expertly-engineered and precision-targeted advertising campaigns that whisper straight to our subconscious how much we need the next item from the endless parade of products to be happy and fulfilled.
 And then the next and the next and the one after that, too.

 As a byproduct of this vast web of profit-motivated distraction and avoidance, there has never been a time when it is more possible to forget that life is difficult.
 And if we forget that it is difficult, it’s easy to never ask why it should be that way.

 We are starving, but we feel no hunger pains.
 We are empty, but we think one more click will fill us.
 We distract ourselves from difficulty without realizing that the difficulty is a part of why we are here.
 And if we forget that the difficulty is a feature rather than a bug, then we forget how to be either truly humble or truly brave.

 The unexamined life, according to Socrates, is not worth living.
 Why?
 Because if we do not exercise the option to confront and examine the outside voices telling us what to watch, what to wear, what to believe, and ultimately what to be, then, we become merely the echoes of those outside voices.
 The unexamined life is not worth living because it is the life of an inanimate object.
 We simply reflect back the forces that impact us, bouncing around like billiard balls following the blind laws of physics without a single self-directed action that derives from some true aspiration or desire deep inside.
 We give up our birthright as agents to act.
 We become merely things to be acted upon.